Journey with peace of mind as we handle every single detail of your trip for your utmost enjoyment.

 Day 10 – Sunday, Ocotber 18

-Continue the drive to Wasit – early mosque (3 hrs.), an ancient city in central Iraq known for its rich history and archaeological remains.
-It is one of the most notable structures in the city, dating back to the Umayyad period.
-Visitors can explore the city’s ruins, including the remains of the city walls, houses, and the mosque.
+Begin the day with drive to Wasit – (3hrs30mints.), an ancient city in central Iraq known for its rich history and archaeological remains.
+It is one of the most notable structures in the city, dating back to the Umayyad period. explore the city’s ruins, including the remains of the city walls, houses, and the mosque.
 Wasit was an important center of trade and culture during the medieval period, and its remains provide valuable insights into the region’s history.
-Return to Noorland Hotel for dinner and overnight.
+Return to the Hotel for dinner and overnight.
 (B,L,D)

 Day 11 – Monday, October 19